-- (d) I&M Indiana jurisdictional data regarding its low income customers (defined as participants known to be in LIHEAP or other means-tested benefit programs): number of accounts, total billed, total receipts, total receipts paid by LIHEAP, total number of customers known to be receiving LIHEAP, number of unpaid accounts 60-90 days after issuance of a bill, dollar value of unpaid accounts 60-90 days after issuance of a bill, number of unpaid accounts 90+ days after issuance of a bill, dollar value of unpaid accounts 90+ days after issuance of a bill, dollar value of unpaid accounts ynthetic issuance of a bill, dollar value of unpaid accounts for non-payment, number of accounts sent notice of disconnection for non-payment, number of service disconnections for non-payment, and dollar value of accounts written off as uncollectible. - 6.2 This reporting requirement will last through the earlier of (a) the date new rates go into effect in I&M's next base case or (b) December 31, 2021.
+- payment, number of service disconnections for non-payment, and dollar value of accounts written off as uncollectible. - (d) I&M Indiana jurisdictional data regarding its low income customers (defined as participants known to be in LIHEAP or other means-tested benefit programs): number of accounts, total billed, total receipts, total receipts paid by LIHEAP, total number of customers known to be receiving LIHEAP, number of unpaid accounts 60-90 days after issuance of a bill, dollar value of unpaid accounts 90+ days after issuance of a bill, dollar value of unpaid accounts 90+ days after issuance of a bill, total number of unpaid accounts, total dollar value of unpaid accounts, total dollar value of unpaid accounts, number of accounts sent notice of disconnection for non-payment, number of service disconnections for non-payment, and dollar value of accounts written off as uncollectible. - 6.2 This reporting requirement will last through the earlier of (a) the date new rates go into effect in I&M's next base case or (b) December 31, 2021.